ArabAmerican/Easy-YDNS/README.md

 		./setup.sh
 	This will ask you for the password you made earlier, type that in and hit enter.

 	If done correctly, a lot of messages will appear.
-Don't worry, this setup script is installing assigning necessary permissions, updating repositories, and installing cURL and DNSutils so that YDNS can function.
+Don't worry, this setup script is installing assigning necessary permissions, updating repositories, and installing cURL and DNSutils so that this script can function.
 After one minute, a message should appear.

 		Done.
 6) Next, we will open ydns.sh and modify some of the variables inside the script (you can open it with any text editor, such as Notepad)